freenet/freenet-core/README.md

 * Fred is implemented in Java, Locutus is implemented in Rust, Java has been a signficant impediment to getting Fred on the desktop

+### Name

+Locutus is the development name for this software, it may change on launch.

 ### Status

 Locutus is currently in development with an initial release planned for Q1 2022.